nicholasjgreen/kafka-to-hbase/README.md

 (approximately 2.1 billion) and a minimum of 1 version.
 There is no TTL.
 The topic counter column family has no versioning or TTL.

+# Local development

+You will need local installs of Docker, Gradle and Kotlin, and so a JVM on at least 1.8.
+The SDK-Man utility is good for package management of these.

 ## Makefile

 A Makefile wraps some of the gradle and docker-compose commands to give a